 Cumberland Council Professional Development Award - Michael Brown

-Michael Brown is the Gallery Director and Cultural Services Coordinator, Cumberland Council.
+Michael Brown is the Gallery Director and Cultural Services Coordinator at Cumberland City Council.

 Cumberland City Council has recently opened The Granville Centre, a new multi-purpose cultural centre, with an art gallery, music and recording studios, video studios, library, workshops, community and outdoor spaces overlooking Granville Memorial Park.